Daria: Reap-Eat-View

 trent.png

 Trent is Jane's deadbeat older brother.
 A couple years her senior, he plays guitar in his band Mystic Spiral (they're thinking of changing the name), and serves as the primary love interest for Daria for the first few seasons.
 Trent has graduated high school and is still living at home, uninterested in pursuing any further education.
-A majority of what he does in the show is sleep, and practice in his band, which could get off the ground if their members were more motivated to practice, or not arguing about stupid things (a familiar scenario to anyone who's been in a band).
+A majority of what he does in the show is sleep and practice in his band, which could get off the ground if their members were more motivated to practice, or not arguing about stupid things (a familiar scenario to anyone who's been in a band).

-Part of what makes Trent such a likeable character is the fact that he's very honest and blunt in his opinions and observations.
+Part of what makes Trent such a likable character is the fact that he's very honest and blunt in his opinions and observations.
 There is very little reservation in what he says.
 Since he's uneducated, he can occasionally act as the foil to Daria or Jane by providing a perspective they didn't consider.
 The perspective he gives is often pretty funny too, due to his somewhat dazed and melancholic/apathetic delivery.
 Trent as a character seems like the physical representation of Nine Inch Nails songs from the Downward Spiral (wonder if there's a connection with the band name) and Fragile albums.

 Trent's involvement in the show actually marks the turning point in the show's overall quality.
 Spoilers I guess The point when Daria is no longer romantically interested in Trent is pretty much where the show begins to focus on the more trivial matters and introduces drama that feels slightly forced or uncharacteristic of its main protagonists.
 Daria's interest in Trent was always pretty funny because she would behave uncharacteristically around him due to her crush, and the fact that Jane made fun of Daria for it added to the humor.
 This all felt better than how Daria and Jane would come to behave in the episodes that followed Daria and Trent's "not-break-up," but I'm getting ahead of myself.